Kiran Raj

-Kiran Raj (born 5 July 1993) is an Indian actor and model who works in Kannada and Hindi television and cinema.
+Kiran Raj (born 5 July) is an Indian actor and model who works in Kannada and Hindi television and cinema.
 He is best known for portraying Harsha Kumar in the drama series Kannadathi (2020–2023).
 As of 2025, Raj is reported to be among the highest-paid actors in Kannada television.

 Career

+Kiran Raj has played a background dancer in Kannada films since 2010.